Partially identified heteroskedastic SVARs: Empirical Application

-Table \ref{tab:TabLam}(\textit{b}) illustrates that the test for identification through heteroskedasticity of \citetalias{LMNS20} does not allow to reject the null hypothesis $H_0: \lambda_2 = \lambda_3$.
-Eigenvalue multiplicity implies that standard identification through heteroskedasticity, presented in Theorem \ref{theo:HSVAR_Ident}, fails.
+Table \ref{tab:TabLam} in Appendix \ref{app:Empirics} reports the estimated $\lambda$s and the results of the test by \citetalias{LMNS20} for eigenvalue multiplicity.
+From the test it clearly emerges that $H_0: \lambda_2 = \lambda_3$ cannot be rejected by the data, implying that standard identification through heteroskedasticity fails.
 In fact, only one structural shock can be statistically identified relying on changes in volatility.
 If the identified shock cannot be given an interpretation that is consistent with economic theory, or if one wishes to identify other structural shocks, additional sign or exclusion restrictions are needed.
 In this case, Theorem \ref{theo:PointIdHSVAR} and its implementation in Algorithm \ref{algo:PostBounds} become extremely useful.